eva-seulki/syoo11-first-app/README.md

 This project is part of the final assessment for ITMD 504 in the **Master of Information Technology** program at **Illinois Institute of Technology**, Spring B.

 ## Git Repository
-You can find the repository [here (https://github.com/eva-seulki/syoo11-first-app)]("https://github.com/eva-seulki/syoo11-first-app").
+You can find the repository here( <a href="https://github.com/eva-seulki/syoo11-first-app" target="_blank">https://github.com/eva-seulki/syoo11-first-app</a> ).
 Please refer to the README for more details.

 ## Live Demo

 Hosted on Azure:
-🔗 <a href="http://syoo11-first-app.azurewebsites.net" target="_blank">http://syoo11-first-app.azurewebsites.net</a>
+<a href="http://syoo11-first-app.azurewebsites.net" target="_blank">http://syoo11-first-app.azurewebsites.net</a>

 ## API Documentation

 Swagger UI is available at:
-➡️ <a href="http://syoo11-first-app.azurewebsites.net/api-docs" target="_blank">http://syoo11-first-app.azurewebsites.net/api-docs</a>
+<a href="http://syoo11-first-app.azurewebsites.net/api-docs" target="_blank">http://syoo11-first-app.azurewebsites.net/api-docs</a>

 ## Tasks & User Stories